juji-io/datalevin/doc/install.md

 ### Native Dependencies

+If the native dependencies of Datalevin are not met, Datalevin may fail to load and report `java.lang.UnsatisfiedLinkError`.

-For now, Datalevin requires some system libraries to be present, such as `libc`, `libomp`, and `libmvec`.
-These are normally easy to get:
+Datalevin requires system library `libc` (whatever version appropriate for your OS) to be present in your system.
+Other native dependencies such as `libomp`  are bundled in the release jar, so you normally do not need to do anything.

+If the bundled libraries do not work on your machine, you may get them
+yourself:

 * Linux needs [OpenMP](https://www.openmp.org/) and [Vectorized
   Math](https://sourceware.org/glibc/wiki/libmvec) from GCC, e.g. on